-- Compliance with laws and regulations – Like most other businesses, retail needs to maintain accurate records to provide evidence that they’re complying with local and federal laws.
+Compliance with laws and regulations – Like most other businesses, retail needs to maintain accurate records to provide evidence that they’re complying with local and federal laws.
 Your retail business may also need to provide information about your working practices to employees, their representatives, and unions.
 Failing to provide accurate proof that you’ve complied with the relevant legislation can lead to your business being fined.
 One area where an automated workforce solution will be invaluable in keeping your business compliant is predictive scheduling laws.
-Download Deputy’s guide on these laws and regulations to get your business fully compliant.
+For more information on predictive scheduling laws, check out Deputy’s Predictive Scheduling eBook and learn how employers can stay compliant.

 It’s predicted that 1.9 billion smartphones will be shipped globally by 2021.
 This growth in the use of mobile devices has seen more retailers adopting mobile point-of-sale systems (mPOS) to improve the retail experience. mPOS systems are where mobile devices can be used as a cash register as a replacement or connection to an online point of sale systems.
 Apple Pay is probably one of the most well-known mPOS systems today and is responsible for making this type of payment more acceptable to consumers.

 mPOS systems are now more than just payment terminals.
 They also serve as a way to enhance customer engagement by integrating with back-end processes, like inventory, for a more holistic retail management function.